nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 #### <a id="event"><ins>2.6 Timetable</ins></a>

+The timetable component stores an array of events.
+On launch, an empty timetable will be created.
+It will then be filled by any stored events.

+Timetable handles adding, deleting and getting all instances of stored events in a given time period.

 #### <a id="tag"><ins>2.7 Tags</ins></a>

 The class diagram below denotes the relationship between the TagManager and the Taggable Objects (Notes and Events).